shoaibimt/CancerAI/README.md

 #### *Data Collection from ChEMBL*

 The [ChEMBL Database] (https://www.ebi.ac.uk/chembl/) compiles curated bioactivity information on over 2 million compounds sourced from in excess of 88,000 documents and 1.6 million assays.
 This comprehensive dataset encompasses details across 15,000 targets, 2000 cells, and 45,000 indications.
 The data provided is current as of January 02, 2024, under ChEMBL version 33.
+We need to install "chembl_webresource_client" library before we can download the data from ChEMBL33 database.

 #### Load dataset from csv